commit-live-students/deep_learning_bootcamp/docker/README.md

 Test nvidia-smi with the latest official CUDA image

-`docker run --runtime=nvidia --rm nvidia/cuda:9.0-base nvidia-smi`
+`sudo docker run --runtime=nvidia --rm nvidia/cuda:9.0-base nvidia-smi`

 It should show something like this